Entropy flow in near-critical quantum circuits: Introduction

 Large-scale quantum computers are likely to be built as circuits, for much the same reasons as classical computers.
 The basic reason is that one-dimensional circuits can be packed in three-dimensional space.
 A more immediate reason is the expectation, or hope, that existing technologies for production of large-scale classical circuits can be adapted to production of large-scale quantum circuits.
 A near-critical quantum circuit is described by a 1+1 dimensional quantum field theory on the one-dimensional space of the circuit, a network of wires connected at junctions.
 The 1+1 dimensional relativistic quantum field theories are the universal ``machine languages'' for near-critical quantum circuit computers.

 The 1+1 dimensional quantum field theory determines the possible characteristics of the elementary circuit components, the quantum wires and junctions.
 The challenge is to design circuits using these components that will perform useful large-scale quantum computations.
 Only a preliminary step is taken here.
-The laws governing entropy flow in near-critical quantum circuits are derived, and some basic, elementary calculations are done.
+The laws governing entropy flow in near-critical quantum circuits close to equilibrium are derived, and some basic, elementary calculations are done.
 Entropy is the currency of reversible computing.
-The laws governing the flow of entropy are the basic constraints on the movement of information within a reversible computer.
-It can be expected that the design of large-scale near-critical quantum circuit computers will have to take into account the laws governing entropy flow.
+The laws governing the flow of entropy are the basic constraints on the movement of information within a reversible computer, so the laws of entropy flow are the fundamental design constraints on reversible computers.

+For control of a near-critical quantum circuit to be practical, the wires will have to be exactly critical in the bulk, with no relevant bulk couplings at all.
+The relevant couplings are the renormalizable couplings of positive scaling dimension.
+Their effects become large at low energies and momenta.
+Any relevant bulk coupling would have to be kept finely tuned everywhere along the length of the wires.
+This would be a daunting task, probably hopeless.
+Quantum wires with no relevant bulk couplings will automatically be critical in the bulk.
+No local perturbations will be able to make the bulk wire non-critical.
+There might still be marginal bulk couplings to control, but that will not require fine tuning.
+Such systems are gapless, and scale invariant in the bulk, and no local perturbation can produce a gap or disturb the scale invariance.

+The simplest example of a universality class without relevant operators is the Berezinskii-Kosterlitz-Thouless line of critical points in the $U(1)$-invariant 1+1 dimensional gaussian model.
+There is a marginal scalar coupling that moves the system along the line of fixed points.
+There are no relevant couplings that preserve the $U(1)$ symmetry.
+But the model does have relevant charged operators.
+So bulk scale invariance is not completely automatic.
+Preserving the bulk scale invariance requires screening against microscopic fluctuations that violate the $U(1)$ symmetry.